 The Roadies writers were never able to step up their game.
 When the show was on the air, we wrote a number of posts with suggestions of plots that might have made Roadies a success.
 However, the show continued on its long dull trip and finally just fizzled out.

 - Editor’s Note – Roadies was cancelled at the end of Season 1 after lackluster ratings.
 However, people continue to be interested in reading about The Who concert tragedy in Cincinnati.
 This continues to be one of our most read most read posts.
 We get messages from people from all over the world who never knew about the tragedy and who feel for those killed and injured in the event.
 Thank you for your good wishes.
+Unfortunately, we also continue to get hate emails from fans who liked the show Roadies, and blame our series of posts in East Coast Stories for having gotten it cancelled.
+To those people we can only say, remember that Roadies was after all just a T.V. show, while the people who died at The Who concert in Cincinnati were real.

 - Read Victims of 9/11 Tell Politicians To Shut Up